-UPDATE 1-Northern Trust to set up EU bank in Luxembourg ahead of Brexit
+UPDATE 2-Northern Trust to set up EU bank in Luxembourg ahead of Brexit

 Luxembourg has also attracted insurers such as CNA Hardy , FM Global, Hiscox, RSA, and AIG .

-Reporting by Huw Jones; editing by Rachel Armstrong and Jason Neely
+Reporting by Huw Jones; Editing by Rachel Armstrong and Edmund Blair